View PDF

 Until now, FinCEN has specifically excluded self custody wallets from the definition of an MSB—which makes sense.MSB designation has been limited to “hosted wallets,” where the “keys” to the digital assets in question are held by (and thus the assets are controlled by) a custodian on behalf of the beneficial owner.
 In the case of such a “hosted” wallet, the third-party custodian has complete, independent control over the movement of beneficiaries’ digital assets, who themselves are treated as unsecured creditors.[6]
 This is the arrangement that depositors have with most cryptocurrency exchanges and yield-generating accounts like those previously maintained by BlockFi, Voyager, and Celsius, and the reason that these customers are unable to recover funds in the wake of those institutions’ insolvency.

 In contrast, a self custody wallet (often ominously called an “unhosted wallet”) is simply a piece of software that allows its users to secure digital assets using a cryptographic password called a “private key”—this is called “self-custody.”
 In essence, someone practicing self-custody is holding their digital assets in the same way that they would hold cash in a physical wallet or precious metals in a home safe, rather than trusting a third-party custodian like a bank or a brokerage to custody their money or gold on their behalf.
 Much like their analog counterparts, developers of self-custody crypto wallets lack any kind of meaningful access to their users’ funds, and would not be able to embezzle or rehypothecate those funds or lose funds to a hack, as is all too common in the digital asset sector.[7]
-Moreover unlike bona fide financial institutions that custody clients’ funds on their behalf, purveyors of self-custody wallets to not have any insight into the balance of digital assets in their customers’ wallets or who their customers’ financial counterparties are.
+Moreover unlike bona fide financial institutions that custody clients’ funds on their behalf, purveyors of self-custody wallets do not have any insight into the balance of digital assets in their customers’ wallets or who their customers’ financial counterparties are.
 Therefore treating software companies that create self-custody crypto wallets as MSBs is just as absurd as requiring companies that sell physical wallets or at-home safes to report to the government the amount of cash or precious metals held in their customers’ wallets and safes, respectively, and to report where and to whom their customers’ give their cash or precious metals.
 In the digital, as in the analog instance, such regulations are nonsensical, impossible to comply with, and therefore simply amount to a ban on self-custody of financial assets.

 Ironically, even partial implementation of this proposed regulation of self-custody wallet providers as MSBs is dangerous to consumers, anti-progressive, and likely unconstitutional—all of which seem to run counter to the rest of Senators Warren’s political views outside of crypto: